My List of Christian Books

 I purposefully reached back to the eras of early Church, the Medieval Church, the Reformation and the industrial revolution to select some of my books.
 I wanted to read firsthand from the saints who witnessed how God has worked through His church.

-I have found the following general categories to be very helpful in organizing my humble library.
+I have found the following general categories to be very helpful in organizing my humble library of Christian books.
 They also help me balance the content of my library.

 Biographies (Those Who Have Gone Before Us)